akshayaky/officialcjunior.github.io/_posts/Binary Bomb Labs/2019-10-7-Binary Bomb Lab- Phase 5.md

 _________________

-Similarly, after we can reverse the cypher and figure out the password.
+Similarly, we can reverse the cypher and figure out the the next five characters.

 One of the answers ends up being **'opekmq'**.

 ![5-4](../../images/binarybomblabs/5-4.jpg)